dertuxmalwieder/cl-hismetic/README.md

 Yes. `hismetic` uses `bcrypt` and I don't care about other algorithms.
 Do not suggest them.

+## Repositories

+`hismetic` is [on Ultralisp.](https://ultralisp.org/projects/dertuxmalwieder/cl-hismetic) Fetch it from a dependency manager of your choice.

 ## Usage

 Load `hismetic.lisp` from inside your project, then run `(hismetic:setup)`, providing functions that access users, passwords and roles: